chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 chef-run host1 directory /tmp/foo
 ```

-To use password authentication instead of an identity file, specify the identity file location as part of the connection information or using the command line flag:
+To use password authentication instead of an identity file, specify the identity file location as part of the connection information or by using the command line flag:

 ```bash
 chef-run my_user:a_password@host1:2222 directory /tmp/foo